 If you’ve picked an anchor, what tenants are complementary to that anchor?

-Once you’ve identified an anchor tenant, it’s time to look for cotenants.
+Once you’ve identified an anchor tenant (possibly by using Void Analysis, a great tool to fill your shopping center with quality tenants), it’s time to look for cotenants.
 This requires more due diligence than it would for an existing center.
 You need to consider how often your anchor co-locates with certain types of businesses.
 And when thinking about a particular type of business, you must assess whether that business has customers similar to your anchor tenant or totally different.

 If you’re developing in a new area, have you thoroughly researched your potential market?